tubalmartin/riloadr/README.md

 ## 2.2.
 Methods

 ### riload()
-This method allows you to load responsive images inserted into the document after the initial page load.
+This method allows you to load responsive images inserted into the document after a group has been created.
-Call this method after new markup is inserted into the document (useful for AJAX content & markup created dynamically with javascript).
+Call this method after new markup is inserted into the document.
 Note this method will load exclusively images belonging to the group (Riloadr object) that invoked `riload()`.

 ```js